coopdevs/trytond_provision/README.md

 ### Post deploy - `playbooks/post_deploy.yml`

-You maybe don't want to run this playbook if you want to run tryton in your machine for development purposes.
+You maybe don't want to run this playbook if you want to run Tryton in your machine for development purposes.
-But if you want to setup a production or staging machine, you should use systemd to keep tryton up and ready.
+But if you want to setup a production or staging machine, you should use systemd to keep Tryton up and ready.

 This playbook does: